ekkus93/sparkle_motion/docs/THE_PLAN.md

 7. Finalize (delivery stage)
    - Stage: `finalize` runs immediately after `assemble_ffmpeg` completes.
 It collates assembly metadata, copies the MP4 into the artifacts root (or filesystem shim), and publishes the canonical `video_final` manifest row consumed by notebooks and operators.
    - Behavior: packages the final MP4 + timeline metadata, records checksums/size/duration, and ensures `artifact_uri`, `local_path`, and optional `download_url` fields exist before surfacing the manifest via `/artifacts`.
-Human gating/QA logic was removed during the Stage 3 sunset; this stage currently performs delivery-only work while future QA replacements are evaluated.
-   - Operator hooks: emits memory events so dashboards can highlight “final deliverable ready” and remains the rendezvous point for notebook helper cells (inline preview + download button).
-Reintroducing QA will layer on top of this stage instead of reactivating the old FunctionTool.
+   - Operator hooks: emits `finalize_status` memory events so dashboards can highlight “final deliverable ready” and remains the rendezvous point for notebook helper cells (inline preview + download button).
+   - Resume guidance: if the `video_final` row is missing or corrupt, rerun `production_agent` with `resume_from="finalize"`; that stage is the single source of truth for delivery.
       - Tests: unit tests verify manifest validation, download-url fallbacks, and telemetry emission; integration coverage ensures `video_final` rows exist even when the filesystem backend is selected.
-Future QA reinstatement will add regression tests that layer alerting back onto this stage without reviving the old FunctionTool.

 ---